Katya Elise Henry Shows Off Bodacious Derriere In Skintight Leggings For Sizzling New Video

 ???? had to send a video, I don't edit my pics.. i work for it, I'm on my sh*t ????????????????
 AHH she’s back in the gym, its lit!
 DAY 1 of @workouts_by_katya sweat it out challenge! of course still practicing social distancing, so many safety precautions at my gym, taking all my herbs and vitamins, staying hydrated.
 Stayin healthy, you already know.
 Just thankful for muscle memory and the ???? gains that stayed for the most part during quarantine.
 But I’m back and gonna be better than ever ???? leggooooo!

 Katya did not include a geotag in the post but revealed in the caption that she was “back in the gym.”
 She also mentioned in the caption that she was “thankful” for maintaining her “booty gains” during quarantine.

-The eye-catching video was met with a great deal of enthusiasm and support from Katya’s fans, amassing more than 30,000 likes and 58,000 views in the just the first 10 minutes after going live.
-Additionally, more than 425 users also quickly took to the comments section to compliment her on her body, beauty, and booty.
+The eye-catching video was met with a great deal of enthusiasm and support from Katya’s fans, amassing more than 30,000 likes and 58,000 views in just the first 10 minutes after going live.
+Additionally, more than 425 users also quickly took to the comments section to compliment her.

 “I’m bowing down to my screen,” one user commented.